markpackham/Java_Game_WithYouWithMe/README.md

 9) Create a set of farmers (0-10).
 10)  Assign the farmers to stables, silos &

+* All buildings have a name, a year built, numbers of windows, doors alongside 1 unique attribute.
+* Often the unique attribute is selected from a list of attributes at random.
+* Eg a random number is chosen or the current day of the week or number if the month impacts the result.
+* So if you have a farm stable created on a Monday it will have 5 horses while if you made it on Sunday it will have 11.

 9) You can type 'exit', 'quit' or 'q' at the end of the process to exit the program.